hieptl/netflix-clone/README.md

 Figure 48.
 Deploy React to Firebase - Step 6.

 > Final NOTE:
-> -  Now you can access the url on cmd to view your result.
+> -  Now you can access the URL on cmd to view your result.
 >
 > - In my case, It is https://netflix-clone-e79a1.web.app

 <a id="summary"></a>
-## __Summary__
+## __8. Summary__

 - JSX (Javascript XML): helps us to write Javascript along with HTML.

 - React Elements: describe what would be appeared on the screen.

-- React Component: Small pieces of UI which could be reusable and combined together to build the application.
+- React Component: Small pieces of UI which could be reusable and combined to build the application.

-- useEffect: performs side effect in the application, for example, interact with the apis, execute asynchronous operattions and so on.
+- useEffect: performs side effects in the application, for example, interacting with the APIs, executing asynchronous operations, and so on.

 - useState: defines the state in the application.

 - Props: passed from the parent component to the child component, its syntax is similar to HTML attribute.

-- React Router: useful routing library can be used to navigate between pages.
+- React Router: useful routing library that can be used to navigate between pages.

 Thank you so much for taking the course.
-I hope that you could understand about important concepts in React and you can build many real-life projects by using React (as front-end) and Firebase (as back-end) in order to solve many problems and make our life become better.
+I hope that you could understand important concepts in React and you can build many real-life projects by using React (as front-end) and Firebase (as back-end) to solve many problems and make our life become better.

 <a id="useful-resources-to-learn-react"></a>
-## __Useful Resources to Learn React.__
+## __9. Useful Resources to Learn React.__

 [1]. https://reactjs.org/docs/getting-started.html.

 <a id="references"></a>
-## __References__
+## __10. References__

 [1]. https://reactjs.org/docs/getting-started.html. \
 [2]. https://firebase.google.com/docs/database. \